-What kind of resources can we use to modulate?
+What resources can we use to modulate?

 What is diatonic modulation?

-It is when we change the harmonic function of a chord in the song; in other words, we take advantage of the fact that a same chord exists in different tonalities and we does the transition between these two tonalities by this chord.
-See this example: Let’s say that the tonality of a song is in C major, until the moment where G major appears followed by D major and B minor.
+That’s when we change the harmonic function of a chord in the song; that is, we take advantage of the fact that the same chord exists in different tonalities and make a transition between these tonalities through this chord.
+See this example: let’s say the tonality of a song is in C major until, at a certain moment, the G major chord appears, followed by D major and B minor.

-We can clearly see that tonality has changed to D major, but it is interesting that the chord G belongs even to the harmonic field of C major as D major.
-In the tonality of C, G is the fifth degree (dominant function), while in the tonality of D, G is the fourth degree (subdominant function).
+We can clearly see that the tonality has changed to D major, but the interesting thing is that the G chord belongs to both the key of C major and the key of D major.
+In the key of C, G is fifth degree (dominant function), while in the key of D, G is the fourth degree (subdominant function).

-Moral of the story: to make this modulation from C major to D major, we changed the function of G: it is no longer the fifth degree and started being used as the fourth degree.
+Moral of the story: to make this modulation from C major to D major, we changed the function of G: it stopped being the fifth degree and started being used as the fourth degree.

-What is Chromatic Modulation?
+What is chromatic modulation?

-The tonality here has changed to D major, and the idea was to take the Am chord and change chromatically its third, changing it in a major chord.
-This A (that before was minor and belonged to the harmonic field of C major) became a major chord, serving as fifth degree for D (A major belongs to the harmonic field of D minor), concluding the modulation.
+The tonality here changed to D major, and the tactic was to take the Am chord and chromatically alter its third, turning it into a major chord.
+This A (which was previously minor and belonged to the key of C major) became a major chord, serving as a fifth degree for D (A major belongs to the D major key), concluding the modulation.

 Go to: Bebop scale – bebop jazz